Yotta Savings Review — A Gamified Banking Account

 Aside from that hesitation, I really like what Yotta has built.
 Not only is the app fun and exciting but is also really beautiful and intuitive.
-Plus, with Long Game now defunct, Yotta Savings fills the gap for a free gamified savings app — and seems intent on growing beyond that.
-All this is to say that, if you’re looking to make setting aside savings a little more fun, I think Yotta is worth checking out.
+Plus, along with Long Game, Yotta Savings fills the gap for a free gamified savings app — and seems intent on growing beyond that.
+All this is to say that if you’re looking to make setting aside savings a little more fun, I think Yotta is worth checking out.

 According to Yotta, “We partner with banks that don’t have bloated marketing budgets and real estate expenses, allowing us to pass on 20-100x more value on your savings to you than Wells Fargo and Chase can in the form of a monthly savings bonus plus prizes.”
 In other words, Yotta likely earns interest on deposits that amounts to more than they’re typically passing on to users.